shareresearchteam/Drawing-Machine-LSGMM/README.md

 - Libraries used within the LSGMM code base.
 Add these to the Library Arduino folder before compilation.

 **Hardware Assembly**:
-- 3D print models
+- 3D print models used in LSGMM hardware.
+Fusion 360 and .stl files available for all parts.
 - Basic assembly instructions
 - Bill of Materials

 **Media**:
-- Exhibition Drawings
+- Exhibition drawing images of the two designs ('Bezier Node' and 'Worn Structure') from the study exhibitions.
 - Introductory project video

 ## Reference